There are ways, but it is painful. You do not want to do what I’m going to post below.. Really.

 18) reboot

 19) make sure you’re in the 64 bit kernel and boot.
-Cross fingers fingerscrossed and everything else that can be crossed.
+Cross fingers and everything else that can be crossed.

 20) just to be safe, do another installworld while in 64 bit mode in case something got skipped due to ‘make -k’ mode.